citation-file-format/citation-file-format/schema-guide.md

 ## Definitions

-Some values in CFF files are valid in different fields.
+Some values in CFF files are valid in different keys.
 For example, `repository-code`, `url` and `license-url` all take URLs as values.

-The schema therefore has [*definitions*](https://json-schema.org/understanding-json-schema/structuring.html#definitions) of smaller subschemas, that can be reused in the schema from the respective field, instead of having to duplicate them.
+The schema therefore has [*definitions*](https://json-schema.org/understanding-json-schema/structuring.html#definitions) of smaller subschemas, that can be reused in the schema from the respective key, instead of having to duplicate them.
 For example, there is one definition for a valid URL value ([`definitions.url`](#definitionsurl)), that is being referenced from `repository-code`, `url` and `license-url`.

-**Note:** `definitions` and its subkeys like `definitions.alias` or `definitions.entity.alias` should not be used as fields in `CITATION.cff` files:
+**Note:** `definitions` and its subkeys like `definitions.alias` or `definitions.entity.alias` should not be used as keys in `CITATION.cff` files:
 ```yaml
 # incorrect
 authors: